-Hot Lunch and Food Delivery
+Lunch and Food Delivery

-The office does not accept food deliveries such as Door Dash, Uber Eats, etc. This also includes deliveries made to the parking lot, through the fence or any other areas of the campus.
+The office does not accept food deliveries such as Door Dash, Uber Eats, etc. at any time of day (including before, during, or after school).
+This also includes deliveries made to the parking lot, through the fence or any other areas of the campus.